 Wonder Boy: The Dragon's Trap is a stunning remake of a forgotten 8-bit platformer classic, brought bang up to date with beautifully sharp cartoon graphics.
-We're very glad it made its way to mobile with vastly improved visuals and a similar ecstatic gameplay.
+We're extremely glad it made its way to mobile with vastly improved visuals and similar ecstatic gameplay.

 We also have a Wonder Boy: The Dragon's Trap review, so if you are curious about how this old but beautiful game is, you should read it.Download Wonder Boy: The Dragon's Trap

 A rare mobile game that can move you to the core.
 This War of Mine is a stealthy platform survival game that's emotive, unforgiving, and truly heartbreaking.

 If you're familiar with it from the bigger screens, you might be taken aback by the slightly smaller visuals, but still, it's one of the best PC games for Android that packs a punch (to say the least).
 In This War of Mine review we've mentioned just how difficult it could be at times to play this game, so... consider yourself warned?Download This War of Mine

 Alien: Isolation is a horror thriller that has been around for quite some time.
 It's now made its way onto mobile devices, best played with headphones if you want more of a terrifying experience.
 In this game, you will find yourself exploring a spaceship that your mother went missing in, 15 years ago.
 The thing that killed your mother is still on the ship and is now hunting for you.
 You can use weapons to defend yourself, but the ammo is limited, so you will need to ensure to save it if you want to make it out alive.Download Alien: Isolation

 Dragon Quest VIII: Journey of the Cursed King